Lambourn: Lambourn Downs

 The Lambourn Downs (an area of the Berkshire Downs) are part of the North Wessex Downs Area of Outstanding Natural Beauty and cover an area of 231 sqmi, from the Ridgeway in the north to the River Kennet in the south.
 Originally they were entirely in Berkshire, but northern third of the downs were transferred to Oxfordshire when the county border was reorganised in 1974.
 Due to the poor, chalky soil, the downs could not be used for growing crops until the advent of modern fertilisers.
 Consequently, the high ground was only used for breeding sheep – hence the name of Lambourn – and horses.

 The Oxford don and author J. R. R. Tolkien lived nearby and travelled to the downs with his family and friends.
 He was impressed by the downs with their sarsen stones, barrows and hill forts and painted pictures of Lambourn in 1912.
 Within Lambourn parish are the following downs and chalk hills: Bockhampton Down, Cleeve Hill, Coppington Down, Coppington Hill, Crow Down, Eastbury Down, Ewe Hill, Farncombe Down, Fognam Down, Haycroft Hill, Hungerford Hill, Kingsdown, Lodge Down, Mandown, Near Down, Parkfarm Down, Pit Down, Post Down, Row Down, Stancombe Down, Thorn Hill, Warren Down and Wellbottom Down.

 Transport

 Road

 Lambourn lies on the crossroads of the B4000 from Newbury to Highworth and the B4001 from Chilton Foliat to Childrey.
 The B4000 used to follow the River Lambourn up the Newbury Road until the construction of the M4 motorway in the early 1970s.
-When the motorway was built, the B4000 was diverted along Ermin Street as the old road could not be widened for HGVs in the narrow streets of Great Shefford, Eastbury and Lambourn.
-The B4001 was also diverted onto Ermin Street because of the M4, and the B4000 and B4001 merge until they arrive in Lambourn at the bottom of Hungerford Hill.
+When the motorway was built, the B4000 was diverted along Ermin Way as the old road could not be widened for HGVs in the narrow streets of Great Shefford, Eastbury and Lambourn.
+The B4001 was also diverted onto Ermin Way because of the M4, and the B4000 and B4001 merge until they arrive in Lambourn at the bottom of Hungerford Hill.
 The M4 passes through the southern part of the parish, between Junction 14, (7 mi southeast of the village, and Junction 15, (8 mi to the west.